Damian Le Bas: Exhibitions

 He exhibited frequently in the UK and Germany, and his works have been shown at Moderna Museet in Sweden, in Japan, France, Finland and the United States.
 He was well known in Outsider Art circles, and was exhibited as part of a survey-show of Art Brut at Malmö Konsthall in 1991.
 He was a participant of the Prague Biennale 3.
+He exhibited at the Raw Arts Festival.

 In later years, the Traveller - Romani - Gypsy experience became a recurrent theme in his work.
 Le Bas was invited to participate in the 1st Roma Pavilion at the Venice Biennale in 2007.
 He subsequently became a driving force behind the Perpetual Romani-Gypsy Pavilion in Venice in 2009 and the co-initiator of the 4th Roma Pavilion which took place in Berlin in 2013.

 He exhibited frequently in the UK and Germany, and his works have been shown in Japan, France, Finland, Sweden and in the United States.